-If you take holiday tours, you could be away from home for several days at a time.
+If you take holiday tours, you could be away from home for several days or weeks at a time.

 6. Career path and progression

-With experience, you could become a depot supervisor or manager, or train to become a driver instructor and examiner.
+With experience, you could become a service controller or inspector, depot manager or driver training instructor.